Does a career as an optician sound like something you can see yourself doing?

 Becoming an optician means that you can benefit from a rewarding career.

-There are many people who have vision problems.
+Many people have vision problems.

 A career as an optician enables you to assist your patients through appropriate vision care so that they can enjoy living a high-quality life.